Proteolipids and Protein Lipidation

 1. Introducing Protein-Lipid Modifications

 It is a curious but noteworthy fact that the two main types of protein with long-chain fatty acid modifications to have been described from eukaryotic organisms contain saturated fatty acid components, i.e., those with only myristoyl and those with predominantly palmitoyl moieties, each with a distinctive type of linkage, amide or thiol ester, respectively, although a few O‑acylated proteins are known.
 These modifications can be differentiated by the main amino acid residues (glycine, cysteine or serine) that are involved.
 Prenylated lipids contain an isoprenoid group linked via a sulfur atom (thiol ether bond) to the protein.
 Often, N‑myristoylated and prenylated proteins have one or more additional S-acylation residue.
-Covalent modification of proteins with lipids has the effect of changing them from a generally hydrophilic nature to one that is hydrophobic at one end at least, thus facilitating the interaction with membranes.
+Covalent modification of proteins with lipids changes them from a generally hydrophilic nature to one that is hydrophobic at one end at least, thus facilitating the interaction with membranes.

 Protein S-palmitoylation occurs post-translationally at the membrane surface, while N‑myristoylation takes place at the ribosomal level, and S-prenylation is brought about by cytoplasmic enzymes.
-It is now clear that such modifications can determine the activities of proteins and target them to specific subcellular membrane domains, including the rafts and caveolae in plasma membranes.
+It is now clear that such modifications can determine the properties of proteins and target them to specific subcellular membrane domains, including the rafts and caveolae in plasma membranes.
 Thus, both myristoylated and palmitoylated proteins are targeted to rafts (as are the GPI-anchored proteins), but prenylated lipids are not.
 It is significant that many signalling proteins, e.g., G-protein-coupled receptors and protein tyrosine kinases, and often their substrates are modified by lipids with implications for the relevant signalling events at the cell surface.
 Of these, S-palmitoylation is readily reversible so has drawn comparisons with such modifications such as phosphorylation and ubiquitination.

 Figure 2.
 Protein acylation forms